The Importance of Regular STI Testing: Protecting Your Health and Wellbeing

 Methods of testing STIs

 A high number of detection methods and a large range of specimens in which sexually testing infections can be determined are available now, and they range from cell culture to nucleic acid amplification tests (NAAT).
 In bacterial culture only viable bacteria can be quantified, but NAATs such as polymerase chain reaction (PCR) can quantify both viable and nonviable bacteria.
 The higher sensitivity and better specificity of NAATs are their main advantages over other tests.
 PCR has been used to analyze a variety of specimen types including male and female urine, male urethral swabs, and female endocervical/vaginal swabs.
 The invasiveness of traditional collection methods determined some individuals not to perform STIs tests.
 Self-collectable samples such as first-void urine (FVU) and vaginal swabs have the advantage of being non-invasive and may increase the number of tested individuals and the practicability of screening programs.
 Polymerase chain reaction (PCR), performed on first void urine offers the advantage of being non-invasive, self-collectable and has high sensitivity and specificity.
+Home STD Test options are increasingly popular for their convenience and privacy, allowing individuals to test.

 PCR STIs test can check up to 13 organisms at the time.
 Results usually appear in 24 to 48 hours.